Inspector

 Inspector, also police inspector or inspector of police, is a police rank.
 The rank or position varies in seniority depending on the organization that uses it.

 Australia

-In Australian police forces, the rank of inspector is generally the next senior rank from senior sergeant and is less senior than a superintendent (in the cases of the Queensland Police and Western Australia Police) in the other Australian police forces.
-Members holding the rank usually wear an epaulette featuring three silver pips, the same rank badge as a captain in the army.
+The rank of Inspector is present in all Australian police forces except for the Northern Territory.
+Where it exists, it is generally the next senior rank from Senior Sergeant, and is the lowest commissioned rank.
+Uniformed officers of this rank wear epaulettes with three pips, matching a Captain in the army.
 In addition to the general rank of inspector, some police forces use other ranks such as detective inspector and district inspector.